shangsuru/blog/content/posts/authorization/index.md

 # Spanner

-This problem is mostly solved by building on top of Spanner (see the paper ["Spanner: Google's Globally Distributed Database"](https://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf)) that provides globally distributed ACID transactions (i.e. in the scenario where data is sharded across different servers), linearizability of reads and writes (i.e. reads and writes, although concurrently, appear to be executed on a single machine) and consistent time stamps.
+The problem is mostly solved by building on top of Spanner (see the paper ["Spanner: Google's Globally Distributed Database"](https://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf)) that provides globally distributed ACID transactions (i.e. in the scenario where data is sharded across different servers), linearizability of reads and writes (i.e. reads and writes, although concurrently, appear to be executed on a single machine) and consistent time stamps.

 Spanner uses a collection of popular techniques to achieve this: State machine replication using Paxos, Two-Phase Commit for cross-shard atomicity, and Two-Phase Locking for Linearizability.

+## Paxos

 Paxos is a consensus algorithm used in distributed systems to achieve consensus among a group of nodes or processes, i.e. make them agree on a single value or sequence of values despite the possibility of failures and network delays.
 State machine replication (SMR) is a technique used in distributed systems to ensure fault tolerance by replicating the state of a system across multiple nodes.
 Paxos ensures that replicas in the system agree on the order and content of operations to be executed, even in the presence of faults, ensuring consistency across all replicas.
-There are many papers written about Paxos by its creator, Leslie Lamport, e.g. ["The Part-Time Parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) and ["https://lamport.azurewebsites.net/pubs/paxos-simple.pdf"](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).
+There are many papers written about Paxos by its creator, Leslie Lamport, e.g. ["The Part-Time Parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) and ["Paxos Made Simple"](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).
 But honestly, it can still be quite hard to understand.
 That's why another consensus algorithm, Raft, was developed.
-It's ideas are described in ["In search for an understandable consensus algorithm"](https://raft.github.io/raft.pdf).
+Its ideas are described in ["In search for an understandable consensus algorithm"](https://raft.github.io/raft.pdf).
 There is also a really nice visualization that eases understanding [here](https://thesecretlivesofdata.com/raft/).

+## Two-Phase Commit

 The Two-Phase Commit (2PC) protocol is a distributed algorithm used to ensure atomicity in transactions.
 It guarantees that either all participating nodes commit to a transaction or they all abort it, thereby maintaining consistency and preventing partial updates or inconsistencies across shards.
 It distinguishes two phases: In the prepare phase, each participant prepares the transaction and responds with an acknoledgement to the coordinator.
 Then we enter the second phase, the commit or abort phase.
 If all participants respond positively in the prepare phase, the coordinator sends a commit message to all participants.
 Upon receiving the commit message, participants apply the changes permanently.
 If any participant failed to prepare or the coordinator decides to abort for any reason, it sends an abort message to all participants, and they roll back the transaction, reverting to the pre-transaction state.

+## Two-Phase Locking

-Two-phase locking (2PL) is a concurrency control mechanism used in databases to ensure serializability and prevent conflicts among concurrent transactions.
+Two-Phase Locking (2PL) is a concurrency control mechanism used in databases to ensure serializability and prevent conflicts among concurrent transactions.
 It operates in two phases: the growing phase and the shrinking phase.
 In the growing phase, a transaction can acquire locks on data items it accesses but cannot release any locks until it reaches a point where it needs no more locks.
 In the shrinking phase, a transaction releases all the locks it holds.
 Once a lock is released, it cannot acquire any new locks.
 Two types of locks exist: Write locks, which are exclusive, and read locks, which are shared.

+## Consistent Snapshots

 The interesting thing about Spanner is that it does not require read locks, which is a huge advantage.
 It does it by using consistent snapshots via Multi-Version Concurrency Control.
 That means the database stores different snapshots of the data for each update, associated with a timestamp that is consistent with causality.
 Read transaction can read from such a prior consistent snapshot without read locks.
 Obtaining globally valid commit timestamps though is definitely a challenge, because each physical clock has a certain drift and uncertainty.
 Spanner returns two timestamps representing an uncertainty window, guaranteing that the actual timestamp will be somewhere in that window.
 Transaction will wait the delta between those two timestamps before the commit, ensuring that there is no overlap of the uncertainty windows between two concurrent transactions.
 Google reduces the uncertainty window by deploying atomic clocks and GPS receivers in each datacenter.